 Singer-songwriter Ricardo Williams was born in Jamaica, raised in Hackney and has now settled in Birmingham, UK.
 Music became a key part of his life at an early stage.
 He found his voice at 7 years old and started to sing in talent shows, school plays, church and around friends and family.
-Already at the young age of 12, he began to explore writing his own music to various
+Already at the young age of 12, he began to explore writing his own music to various instrumentals.

 In 2016 his single ‘Deeper’ grabbed the attention of R&B lovers and received radio support from BBC 1Xtra and across community radio stations.

-«When I write I want you to feel whatever emotion I am going through.
+I think a lot of people try to recreate the songs of the past.
+I try to recreate the feelings of what I loved about those songs.
+I try to make my own melodies that bring out those feelings in people.
+When I write I want you to feel whatever emotion I am going through.
 I want it to feel personal.
 I want you to feel like you are in my life